jcolag/entropy-arbitrage/2020-01-26-worst-language.md

   else = if
 ```

 Similar but distinct ambiguity is in very early versions of **FORTRAN**.
-Because code would often be written out by hand by engineers and typed ("keyed in") to [punch cards](https://en.wikipedia.org/wiki/Punched_card) by someone in a more clerical role, compilers would completely ignore white-space.
+Because code would often be written out by hand by engineers and typed ("keyed in") to {% wiki Punched_card|punch cards|en %} by someone in a more clerical role, compilers would completely ignore white-space.
 I have never found confirmation of the reasoning, but it seems extremely likely that the choice was made in order to prevent a secretary's intuitive insertion of spaces into a compound-word variable name wouldn't cause the compiler to fail the program back when running software had a significant per-minute cost.
 But either way, it meant that a variable assignment such as...

 ```fortran
 DO I = 1